microsoft/vscode-tslint/tslint/README.md

 - The `no-unused-variable` rule doesn't report warnings any more?

 Since tslint version 5 the rule [no-unused-variable](https://palantir.github.io/tslint/rules/no-unused-variable/) rule requires type information.
 Rules with type information are currently not supported by vscode-tslint, pls see [issue #70](https://github.com/Microsoft/vscode-tslint/issues/70#issuecomment-241041929).
-The recommended work around is to enable the TypeScript compiler option `noUnusedLocals` and `noUnusedParameters`in your `tsconfig.json` file.
+The recommended work around is to enable the TypeScript compiler options `noUnusedLocals` and `noUnusedParameters` in your `tsconfig.json` file.

 - How can I use tslint rules that require type information